-2020 - Severn Beach on March 13th 208 Currently only birds in spring are considered to be identifiable Chaffinch Fringilla coelebs An abundant breeding resident, passage migrant and winter visitor which has declined recently due to infection.
+There is also an old record of one shot between New Passage and Avonmouth on 10th March, 1869 in the 1870 Zoologist (p2222) which Davis (1947) dismissed.
+140 Currently only birds in spring are considered to be identifiable Chaffinch Fringilla coelebs An abundant breeding resident, passage migrant and winter visitor which has declined recently due to infection.
 The largest counts are of 2,000 at Wrington between 7th and 21st January, 2006 and of 16,000 moving to NE over New Passage on 25th October, 2012.
-The BBS results show a 78% decrease since 1994 and the chart below shows the annual percentage fluctuations.
+The BBS results show a 80% decrease since 1994 and the chart below shows the annual percentage fluctuations.

 Wheeler (1874) said it was 'abundant everywhere', Charbonnier (1899) 'resident, very common' and Davis (1947) 'resident, common and widely distributed'.
 Brambling Fringilla montifringilla A fairly common winter visitor and passage migrant, although numbers vary considerably from year to year.
 The largest count is of 2,000 at Northwick and Chittening in January and February 1976.

-The earliest arrivals are on 3rd August, 1968 Bland (1992) and 11th September, 1962 on Westbury Road in Bristol while the latest departures are on 16th May, 1981 but no site given and 8th May, 2011, two at Downend.
+The average arrival date is 7th October, two days earlier than given by Bland (1992) who gives earliest arrivals of 3rd August, 1968 and 11th September, 1962 on Westbury Road in Bristol.
+The average departure is 8th April, four days earlier than Bland (1992) who gives latest dates of 30th May, 1986 and 16th May, 1981.
+More recently the latest is 8th May, 2011, two at Downend.
 Wheeler (1874) said it was a 'local winter visitor, occurs some years in tolerable abundance, Stapleton' and Charbonnier (1899) 'winter visitor, occurs regularly in fair numbers'.
 The 1927 SBR said it was 'local and erratic but not uncommon winter visitor, usually in small to moderate and rarely if ever in very large numbers.
 Prolonged visitations largely dependent on heavy crops of beech-mast.
 Frequent Backwell'.
 Davis (1947) called it a 'winter visitor, by no means common but occurs in most areas.
 Usually met with in small numbers, often among Chaffinches, Greenfinches etc in fields and stackyards'.
 Hawfinch Coccothraustes coccothraustes A scarce winter visitor and passage migrant, which has greatly declined and formerly bred.
-Descriptions have been required since 2003 and the table below shows the number of individuals each year since
+This century most records relate to migrants flying over with the occasional influx (early 2009 and the 2017/18 winter) and the table below shows the number of individuals each year.

-Number of individuals since descriptions required The last local breeding was in 1983 at Shirehampton, although they were seen there in 1987 collecting nesting material.
+Number of individuals this century The last local breeding was in 1983 at Shirehampton, although they were seen there in 1987 collecting nesting material.
 The species was regularly seen in Leigh Woods until 1996, but not since, although the last breeding there was in 1982.
 1992 was the first year with no local records and there were no records between 1998 and 2001.
+Descriptions were required between 2003 and 2023.